 The National Institute of Health, also known as Instituto Nacional de Salud (INS), is responsible for the medical research and regulation of the Colombian healthcare industry.
 This site contains information on public services and educational resources for the public.
 Only available in Spanish.

 The Supervisory Agency of Finance, also known as Superintendencia Financiera de Colombia, is responsible for the oversight and regulation of the entire financial services industry in Colombia.
 This site provides a list of regulations, recent financial news sorted by sector, a data and reports library, and information for consumers and supervised institutions.

-The Bogota Chamber of Commerce, also known as Cámara de Comercio de Bogotá, supports the entrepreneurial sectors and collaborates with the Colombian national government in the regulation of the business community.
+The Bogota Chamber of Commerce (CCB), also known as Cámara de Comercio de Bogotá, supports the entrepreneurial sectors and collaborates with the Colombian national government in the regulation of the business community.
 The site includes information regarding the procedure of starting a business, strengthening of business, and business registration and renewal.
 It also contains research about the economic climate of Bogota.